-Manhattan Tech recommends completing the FAFSA no later than May 1st.
-Within a few weeks of completing the FAFSA, you will receive a letter from Manhattan Tech letting you know what additional documentation is required.
+Manhattan Tech recommends completing the FAFSA no later than May 1st for the fall semester.
+Within a few weeks of completing the FAFSA, you will receive an email from Manhattan Tech letting you know what additional documentation is required.
 In order to qualify for a book voucher, which allows a student to charge their textbooks against their expected financial aid, all required financial aid paperwork (including financial aid acceptance process on our Online Financial Aid System, Master Promissory Note and Entrance Counseling if required) must be completed and turned in.
 We have a July 1st priority deadline for the upcoming school year.

 Step 2: Review your Student Aid Report (SAR).